cenvonation/LineageOS-Pixel-Guide/README.md

 ### b) Google Apps/Services (Gapps)

+#### !
+NOTICE !
+##### GAPPS are optional.
+If you don't want any Google Play Services and want it to be an OS with stock applications then feel free to skip this.

 #### !!!
 WARNING 3 !!!
 ##### It is very important you download Arm64 version or else you will get errors.